rubiin/ultimate-nest/README.md

 All the scripts require `NODE_ENV` flag

-Additionally, you can also see the scripts in `makefile`
+Additionally, you can also see the scripts in `justfile` which is a cross platform task runner.
+You can use it by installing [just](https://github.com/casey/just#packages) and then running `just <script>

 ---